Active packaging: Other developments

 Edible films have been developed to allow consumers to eat the package along with the product.

-Packaging materials including silver nanoparticles have been shown to extend the shelflife of some foods.
+Packaging materials including silver nanoparticles have been shown to extend the shelf life of some foods.

 Special packaging has been developed for shipping organs which keeps them alive during extended shipments.
 The organs are alive and fresh for transplanting.

 Several packages used by Canadian cannabis corporations use active packaging to monitor THC levels throughout the production process.
 This is being implemented in order to ensure consistency between products to improve supply chain management as well as offer consumers improved value of purchase.

 Regulations

 Active packaging is often designed to interact with the contents of the package.
 Thus extra care is often needed for active or smart packagings that are food contact materials.

 Food packagers take extra care with some types of active packaging.
 For example, when the oxygen atmosphere in a package is reduced for extending shelf life, controls for anaerobic bacteria need to be considered.
 Also when a controlled atmosphere reduces the appearance of food degradation, consumers need to retain a means of determining whether actual degradation is present.